Independent politician: House of Commons

 There have also been several instances of politicians being elected to the Commons as representatives of a political party, then resigning the party's whip, or having it withdrawn.
 Examples in this in the 2010–2015 parliament included Mike Hancock (formerly a Liberal Democrat), Eric Joyce (formerly Labour) and Nadine Dorries, a Conservative who had the whip withdrawn for part of the parliament and thus sat as an independent during that time.

 Independent candidates often stand in British parliamentary elections, often with platforms about specific local issues, but usually without success.
 An example from the 2001 general election was Aston Villa supporter Ian Robinson, who stood as an independent in the Sutton Coldfield constituency in protest at the way chairman Doug Ellis ran the football club.
 Another example an independent candidate, in the Salisbury constituency, is Arthur Uther Pendragon, a local activist and self-declared reincarnation of King Arthur.

 Other independent candidates are associated with a political party and may be former members of it, but cannot stand under its label.
 For instance, for several months after being expelled from the Labour Party but before the Respect Coalition was founded, George Galloway MP described himself as "Independent Labour".

-On 23 March 2005 the Independent Network was set up to support independent candidates in the forthcoming General Election.
+On 23 March 2005, the Independent Network was set up to support independent candidates in the forthcoming general election.
 The Independent Network still supports Independent candidates in local, regional, national and European elections.
 It has an organic set of principles which are known as the Bell Principles and are very closely related to Lord Nolan's Standards of Public Life.
 The Independent Network does not impose any ideology or political influence on their candidates.

 In March 2009, the multi-millionaire Paul Judge established the Jury Team, an umbrella organisation dedicated to increasing the number of independent candidates standing in Britain, in both national and European elections.

+In 2024, a record of six independent candidates was elected to the 59th parliament.